MjxSjx/CS50x/Week 0 - Scratch/Notes.md

 All languages use:

-Functions: actions of inputs & outputs
+* Functions: actions of inputs & outputs
-Conditionals: forks in the road
+* Conditionals: forks in the road
-variables: store values
+* Variables: store values
-Boolean expressions: yes/true no/false ?’s
+* Boolean expressions: yes/true no/false ?’s
-loops: do things again and again
+* Loops: do things again and again
-Logical Operators: And, Or, Not
+* Logical Operators: And, Or, Not

 Week 0 – Scratch